Mold Removal in Homestead, PA Pennsylvania 15120

 Call 1-888-217-6019 now.

-- The smell of mold is quite distinctive.
+- Moldy Smell.
 It's a unique smell.
-Even if you can't see anything, you still know it's there.
+Even if you don't see anything, you still know that it's there.

 - Visual Microbial Growth.
-Dark splotches on the walls, ceiling floors or baseboards.
-Splotches on the ceiling may suggest a leaky roof, burst pipe, or condensation in the ductwork.
-Dark patches or the appearance of brown or black mold on the walls may be a sign of cracks or burst pipe that is hidden behind the wall.
-This may be a slow leak, but the damage can only increase.
+Dark splotches on the walls, ceiling, floors, or baseboards.
+Spots in the ceiling may be a sign of a leaky roof or a burst pipe or condensation in the ductwork.
+Dark spots or dark brown or black mold that are visible on the walls may indicate cracks or burst pipe that is hidden behind the drywall.
+It may be an ongoing leak, however the damage will only increase.

-- soft moist spots on the Floors, Walls or Ceiling.
-This could suggest that the microbial growth may be present.
-Mold may have not been visible at this point however it may be behind the drywall or on the support studs, underneath the floors, or in the ceiling of your home.
+- soft moist spots on the floors, walls or Ceiling.
+This might be a sign that the microbial growth is present.
+The mold may not be visible at this point however it may be hidden behind the drywall or on the supportive studs, under floors, or in the roof of your home.

 -

-The constant headaches, coughing, nausea or being sick only in home or in certain places.
-The persistent symptoms of allergies may indicate mold exists.
-The 4 groups most susceptible to illnesses caused by mold include:
+A constant cough, headache, nausea or feeling ill only when in home or in certain places.
+These symptoms that persist may indicate mold exists.
+The 4 groups most susceptible to mold-related illnesses are:

 - Children